adrmrt/MLOps_Labs/GCP/README.md

 > Your total budget is limited to three Coupons of $50 each.
 Make sure to use them wisely!
 Always stop your resources when you are not using them to avoid unnecessary costs!

-### MLOps Tools
+## MLOps Tools

 As with the cloud setup, you are free to choose the tools you want to use.
 The tools introduced in the course are a good starting point, but there are many more out there.
 For an overview over some of the most popular tools, check out [MLOps Toys](https://mlops.toys/) and the [Linux Foundation AI & Data Landscape](https://landscape.lfai.foundation/).
 Many tools come with instruction on how to set them up in the cloud, so you should be able to find a guide for your tool of choice.

 > We cannot provide support for all tools under the sun.
-We may assist you with the tools we have introduced in the course, but we cannot you with other tools.
+We may assist you with the tools we have introduced in the course, but we cannot help you with other tools.
 Please do not contact the TA or lecturer regarding tools we have not introduced in the course.

 In any case, we recommend using the `MLOps Stack Template` to organize your tools.
 The template is available from [here](https://valohai.com/blog/the-mlops-stack/).
 Your stack does not have to include all tools in the template.